mendix/cf-mendix-buildpack/README.md

 The preferred way to set up this on-premises web server is as a transparant proxy to `https://cdn.mendix.com/`.
 This prevents manual work by system administrators every time a new Mendix version is released.

 Alternatively you can make the required mendix runtime files `mendix-VERSION.tar.gz` available under `BLOBSTORE/runtime/`.
-You should also make the Java version available on `/mx-buildpack/oracle-java8u45-jdk_8u45_amd64.deb` available under `BLOBSTORE/mx-buildpack/`.
+You should also make the Java version available on `BLOBSTORE/mx-buildpack/jdk-8u45-linux-x64.tar.gz`.
 The original files can be downloaded from `https://cdn.mendix.com/`.

 ### Certificate Management